hamburbur-org/hamburbur/README.md

 - Gorilla Tag (Steam VR version (rift is not supported)
 - BepInEx 5.x
-- Any OS that can support BepInEx and GorillaTag (Windows is needed for Jarvis or Voice Controls)
+- Any OS that can support BepInEx and GorillaTag (Windows is needed for Jarvis/Voice Controls)

 ---